MarkD833/RCBUS-68xxx/boards/68000_LBE_Board_2/README.md

 The X2 pin of the MC68681 has a solder jumper so that this pin can be grounded if required.
 This should allow a greater choice of MC68681 alternatives to be fitted.

 The 8254-2 requires its own DTACK circuitry using a 74LS175 and a 74LS125.
-With the spare gates on the 74LS125 I have managed to add is a bit banged I2C port.
+With the spare gates on the 74LS125 I have managed to add in a bit banged I2C port.
+Time will tell if this particular feature is viable or not.

 This is very much a design concept at the moment and I need to determine if it is actually useable in practice.